Updated 16 October 2020

 Human Caused Fires Makes Everything Worse

 Let’s step back and consider – what starts fires naturally?
 Lightning.
 Normally, lightning doesn’t happen on days where it is 100 degrees with exceptionally dry dewpoints of 40 degrees (especially in the coastal ranges of the west, but yes, this does happen vary rarely in the Sierra Nevada range).
 But human fires do start in these conditions, regardless of the location, and this allows them to spread more rapidly and become hotter and more devastating.
-These hot, dry days are usually associated with brisk down-sloping winds, too.
+These hot, dry days are usually associated with very high down-sloping winds, too.

 And let’s consider the devastating PG&E (electricity utility company) fires in California.
 Their power transmission lines were implicated in several of the most severe fires of the mid/late 2010’s, and upwards of 1000 fires total.
 Making this especially bad, these fires occurred during uniquely Californian wind events.
 The wind event that triggered the transmission line failures that sparked the fires is also what caused these fires to advance so quickly.
 Again, a natural wildfire regime rarely has this issue, because these wind events are NOT associated with lightning.